SlapOS/slapos/software/js-drone/README.md

 * is-a-simulation: Must be set to 'true' to automatically take off during simulation

-* leader-id: Id of the drone chosen to be the leader of the swarm

 * multicast-ipv6: IPv6 of the multicast group of the swarm

 * net-if: Network interface used for multicast traffic